hussam38/konecta-hands-on/Readme.md

 ## Task Requirements

-1. Install and configure AWS CLI and Terraform.
+1. Install and configure AWS CLI v2 and Terraform.
-2. Discover and list all resources in my AWS account.
+2. Discover all resources in my AWS account.
-3. Identify which resources were created manually.
-4. Import those resources into Terraform state.
+3. Import resources into Terraform state.
-5. Write Terraform code to represent those resources.
+4. Write Terraform code to represent those resources.
-6. Verify with `terraform plan` that there are no changes required.
+5. Verify with `terraform plan` that there are no changes required.

 ## 1. AWS Login
 - Used the credentials provided in my email to log in at: